 Today I saw Portland before sunrise, while the city was in limbo.
 It was 4:30am, just after the night fully recedes but it’s nothing like morning.
 And at first it still felt like the night, as I walked a short distance towards the max, disheveled slightly with my bearings for work and my padded headphones on, enclosed with the lull of this song in my ears.
 A song best described like regurgitated feeling, almost like the vibrations of an afterthought.
 And for the first twenty minutes, I saw no one.
 With this song on repeat, it felt slightly eerie.
 Not as if the city was lifeless, just so still.
-Like coming home late at night and you tip toe around your bedroom clumsily to decompress, trying not to wake those who slumber around you.
+Like coming home late at night with the need to tip toe around your bedroom clumsily just to decompress, trying not to wake those who slumber around you.
 While in the midst of this stillness, this small stretch of Portland felt like it was mine.
 Meaning that in this lull, I realized there wasn’t an inch of pavement that felt foreign or weary to me.
 I smiled to myself as I sat peacefully on a street that was once so new and almost frightening, so full of change.
 In just over a year, I now felt comforted by the soft breathing of this city, a newly found imprint of home.

 Sidecar doughnuts, wedged into the street crannies of Newport Beach and surprisingly not from the Land of P. Obviously, I loved it that much more because it reeked of Portland, feeling as if I were seated in one of the many standard coffee shops here rather than in a tightly squeezed donut joint amongst tanned, beach folk.
 They even brewed Stumptown and supplied it on their shelves.
 The scene was painfully cute, from the obscure fixtures above our heads to the tiling beneath our feet.
 We had obviously just missed a crowd most bumpin’, their display had been entirely wiped clean and the bakers were bustin’ it out in the back, reloading with an assembly of racked doughnuts and with glazes at the ready, gleaming colors of magenta and caramel.